AlexLuna4/portfolio/README.md

 ### Handwritten Digit Classifier
 [Github](https://github.com/AlexLuna4/Handwritten_Digit_Recognizer_UI.git)

-Employing the 'MNIST' dataset, I developed a deep-layer neural network to classify digits from 0 to 9 using PyTorch for educational purposes.
+Employing the 'MNIST' dataset, I developed a deep-layer neural network to classify digits from 0 to 9 using **PyTorch**.
 The comprehensive documentation covers the entire algorithm development process, including dataset acquisition, model design, training, validation, and model deployment.
-This serves to showcase every stage of the machine learning model development cycle, hosted as a web application in the cloud of Hugging Face Spaces.
+This serves to showcase every stage of the machine learning model development cycle, hosted as a web application using **Gradio** in the cloud of Hugging Face Spaces.

 ![Handwritten Digit Classifier](/assets/img/Digit_recognition.gif)